Find Trade Colleges

 Full Allied Health & Medical Assisting Services at Fortis College - Foley Report

-Remington College - Mobile Campus landed the #7 spot in the 2023 rankings for the most popular undergraduate certificate allied health & medical assisting services programs.
-Remington College - Mobile Campus is a small private not-for-profit school located in the city of Mobile.
+Remington College - Mobile Campus ranked #7 on this year’s Most Popular Allied Health Services Undergraduate Certificate Trade Schools in Alabama list.
+Remington College - Mobile Campus is a fairly small private not-for-profit school located in the city of Mobile.

 Of the 44 students majoring in medical assisting at Remington College - Mobile Campus, 5% are male and 95% are female.